ncar-xdev/ecgtools/CONTRIBUTING.rst

 Report bugs
 -----------

-Report bugs for ecg in the `issue tracker <https://github.com/NCAR/ecg>`_.
+Report bugs for ecgtools in the `issue tracker <https://github.com/NCAR/ecgtools>`_.

 If you are reporting a bug, please include:

 * Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting, specifically the Python interpreter version, installed libraries, and ecg version.
+* Any details about your local setup that might be helpful in troubleshooting, specifically the Python interpreter version, installed libraries, and ecgtools version.
 * Detailed steps to reproduce the bug.